MenuClose

-Addiction is a challenging, isolating experience that often drives many people to destroy their relationships with their friends and family.
-Working through a 12-step addiction recovery program helps people reflect on their actions, heal their relationships, and build a strong foundation for a sober future.
-An Alcoholics Anonymous program is a popular choice for people wanting to start a free 12-step program to help them make progress in their recovery journey.
+Addiction is a challenging, isolating experience that often drives people to harm their relationships with their friends and family.
+Working through a 12-step addiction treatment program helps people reflect on their actions, heal their relationships, and build a strong foundation for a sober future.

-Amends are about making things right with those you’ve harmed through your addiction.
-The goal is not to simply say you’re sorry but to listen to how your actions have impacted others and make a genuine effort to change your behavior.
+Amends are about making things right with those you’ve harmed through addiction.
+The goal is not to say sorry but to listen to how your actions have affected others and genuinely try to change your behavior.
+Making amends can be challenging, but it is essential to rebuilding trust and developing healthy relationships.

 How to Make Amends in Recovery